jhpyle/mTCP/README.md

 ## Setup

-In order for remote machines to communicate with your Telnet client using escape sequences for colors, mouse support, and keypresses, the remote machines will need to know the precise capabilities of your Telnet client.
-On Linux, terminal capabilites are defined in a "termcap" file.
-The `TERM` variable in your remote shell environment tells the remote machine which "termcap" file to use.  `TERM` is typically set to a value like `ansi`, `vt320`, or `xterm`.
+In order for your Telnet client and remote servers to communicate effectively using escape sequences for colors, mouse support, and keypresses, the remote machines will need to know the precise capabilities of your Telnet client.
+On Linux, terminal capabilites are defined in a "terminfo" file.
+The `TERM` variable in your remote shell environment tells the remote machine which "terminfo" file to use.  `TERM` is typically set to a value like `ansi`, `vt320`, or `xterm`.
 Terminal-based applications use the `TERM` variable to decide what features will be enabled and how they will communicate with you.

-The mTCP Telnet client reports its terminal type as `ANSI`.
+The Telnet client reports its terminal type as `ANSI`.
 This can be changed by setting the variable `TELNET_TERMTYPE` in the `MTCP.CFG` file, but it is generally better to keep it as `ANSI`.
-Many terminal-based applications do not support non-standard terminal types, so you are generally better off using a standard terminal type like `ANSI`.
+Many terminal-based applications look at the `TERM` variable and expect it to be set to a standard value like `xterm`, `vt100`, or `ansi`, so you are generally better off using a standard terminal type like `ANSI`.

 The `ANSI` standard is not well-defined.
-There are many variants, and the one that mTCP Telnet uses is its own variant.
-In order to use all of the features of mTCP Telnet's ANSI terminal emulation, you need to create your own "termcap" file.
-This package contains the source code for this "termcap" file ([ansi.src]).
+There are many variants, and the one that this Telnet uses is its own variant.
+In order to use all of the features of this Telnet's ANSI terminal emulation, you need to create your own "terminfo" file.
+This package contains the source code for this "terminfo" file ([ansi.src]).

-On every machine to which you might want to connect (directly with Telnet or indirectly with [ssh]), install the `ansi` "termcap" file and the [show] script.
+On every machine to which you might want to connect (directly with Telnet or indirectly with [ssh]), install the `ansi` "terminfo" file and the [show] script.

-You can do this by cloning the GitHub repository and running `./install.sh` as root.
+You can do this by cloning the GitHub repository with `git` and running `./install.sh` as root.
 If you don't have `git` installed, you can install it with `sudo apt-get install git`.

-The [install.sh] script copies [show] to `/usr/local/bin`, installs color map PNG files in `/usr/local/share/sixel`, and compiles and installs the `ansi` "termcap" file.
+The [install.sh] script copies [show] to `/usr/local/bin`, installs color map PNG files in `/usr/local/share/sixel`, and compiles and installs the `ansi` "terminfo" file using `tic`.

 The [show] script depends on `libsixel-bin` (for `img2sixel`), `libimage-size-perl` (for `imgsize`), and `streamer` (for the `--me`) option.
-The installation of the `ansi` "termcap" file depends on the `tic` command, which is available in `ncurses-bin`.
+The installation of the `ansi` "terminfo" file depends on the `tic` command, which is available in `ncurses-bin`.

     sudo apt-get install libsixel-bin libimage-size-perl streamer ncurses-bin